 Green sukuk - financing the fight against carbon emissions

 UNDP supported Indonesia to establish a platform for innovative green financing – connecting investors, entrepreneurs, government, Islamic finance institutions, philanthropists and youth – which helped the country become the first to issue a US dollar denominated sovereign green Islamic bond (sukuk) that leverages private finance for climate change mitigation, adaptation and biodiversity preservation.
-Following issuances in 2018 and 2019, with total proceeds amounting to 2 billion USD, the government is planning to continue the green sukuk issuances over the coming years and is currently selecting projects for 2020.
-UNDP also supported the issuance of the world’s first green sukuk for the domestic retail market in November 2019, introduced through an online platform with a low minimum amount (equivalent of 74 USD) to encourage investments among young people.
-The government is now exploring other thematic bonds, including blue and SDG bonds, to continue harness innovative financing for sustainable development.
+Following six issuances from 2018 to 2021, with the total proceeds amounting to 3.9 billion USD, UNDP continues to provide support in pre- and post issuance, including the impact reporting process.